tracyzg1818/Q-A-Website-Crawler-Analysis/README.md

 * major
 * industry

-## K-Mean Clustering
+## K-Means Clustering
-The point of doing K-mean clustering is to have a rough sense of what segmentation of users do we have in the dataset, and what proportion of each segment is.
+The point of doing K-means clustering is to have a rough sense of what segmentation of users do we have in the dataset, and what proportion of each segment is.
 Specifically, I did 2-dimensional K-means clustering by follower vs answer, voted vs follower, voteup vs following, voteup vs favorited, and thanked vs favorited.

 #### Criteria for choosing K - Example
 From answer & follower perspective, set K equals to 3 assuming that the group could be categorized into 3 types: